-The calibration objective in the large scale applications is not to provide an optimal model for a specific region, but rather to identify a model that achieves best possible performance averaged across many gauged basins at all scales.
+The calibration objective in the large scale applications is not to provide an optimal model for a specific region, but rather to identify a model that averages performance across a group of basins.

 Different performance criteria are used here to define the performance of the model towards the observed discharge.
 The criteria presented here investigate the relative adequacy of the model with regard to timing, variability and volume error.
 In here, we present model performance at different stations in terms of the Nash-Sutcliffe Efficiency (NSE; Nash and Sutcliffe, 1970), the correlation coefficient, the relative error in mean, the relative error in standard deviation, and Kling-Gupta Efficiency (KGE; Gupta et al., 2009).
 The optimum value for each criterion (describing a perfect model) is not the same; NSE, KGE and correlation coefficient have optimum value at 1, while the remaining relative error based criteria have optimum value at 0.